 Coaching or pupil activity permits are required for individuals who will direct, supervise or coach a student activity program that involves athletics, routine or regular physical activity or activities with health and safety considerations.
 School districts determine which staff members need to have a permit.
 Those who wish to apply for a permit through the Ohio Department of Education’s Office of Educator Licensure must complete the requirements outlined here.
 Applicants, schools and districts may download and print the Pupil Activity Permit Application Checklist for guidance through the application process.

 Districts are to verify all training for coaching permits

-School district e-signers will confirm that all applicants for coaching permits have valid training or certification in all four required areas, as outlined in the Get Ready – Fulfill Your Training Requirements chart below.
+School district e-signers will confirm that all applicants for coaching permits have valid training or certification in all required areas, as outlined in the Get Ready – Fulfill Your Training Requirements chart below.
 The guidance document below will assist e-signers with this verification.